Bryan De La Cruz Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in the league.

-- The Phillies have a 4.06 team ERA that ranks 13th among all league pitching staffs.
+- The Phillies' 4.06 team ERA ranks 13th among all league pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (92 total, 1.1 per game).
+- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (93 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his 11th of the season.
-He is 2-3 with a 3.67 ERA and 55 strikeouts in 56 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Washington Nationals, when the left-hander went 5 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance came on Tuesday against the Tampa Bay Rays, when the right-hander threw 7 1/3 innings, surrendering one earned run while giving up five hits.

-- The 27-year-old has put together a 3.67 ERA and 8.8 strikeouts per nine innings across 10 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.